 You can make crypto - or lose it - by investing in it just as you invest in shares on the stock market.
-Unless you work for a company that pays employees in digital cash or someone gifts crypto to you, you have to purchase it (more on that below).
+Unless you work for a company that pays employees in digital cash or someone gifts crypto to you, you must purchase it (more on that below).
 Once you have some digital coins, you can begin to trade just as you would on the stock market.
 However, there are other ways to make crypto, such as curating crypto social media, staking, etc. We won’t go into these here but suffice to say that you have options if you are interested!

 How do you acquire cryptocurrency?

 So we’ve learned one way is to become a miner.
 However, if you’re just starting out in this world, this is an unlikely option (at least for now!).
 Other ways can be through payment.
 Indeed, more and more companies now accept digital cash payment for goods and services) and companies are increasingly paying staff in crypto as well.